ainilaha/Collaboration-and-Competition/report.md

 - `reset the agent in every episode`
 - `save the scores in every episode`
 - `The agents have its Actors but share same critic`
+- `it stops until dones in time steps`

 more detail can shown the algorithm from the [DDPG paper](https://arxiv.org/pdf/1509.02971.pdf):
 ![soft update](https://github.com/ainilaha/Continuous-Control/blob/master/images/ddpg_alg.jpg?raw=true)